 event, on public land, we are unable to limit the number of people who visit and it does get

-very busy at peak times – but our traders love it!
+very busy at peak times – but our traders and many visitors love it!

 Why can’t Harrogate Christmas